Myanmar Maritime University

-Myanmar Maritime University (MMU) (မြန်မာနိုင်ငံ ရေကြောင်းပညာ တက္ကသိုလ် /my/), located in Thanlyin in the outskirts of Yangon, is the premier university of maritime education in Myanmar.
+Myanmar Maritime University (MMU) (မြန်မာနိုင်ငံ ရေကြောင်းပညာ တက္ကသိုလ် /my/), located in Thanlyin on the outskirts of Yangon, is the premier university of maritime education in Myanmar.
 MMU offers 5-year bachelor's degree programs.
 Starting from 2012, MMU, administered by the Ministry of Transportation, offers two-year post-graduate diplomas in various marine and naval disciplines.
 In 2007, the school had about 1,800 graduate students, pursuing international STCW-95-standards compliant maritime education.

 History

 MMU was officially established on 10 June 2002 by the military government per the Myanmar Maritime University Act (The State Peace and Development Council Law No. 1/2002).
 The official mission of MMU is to "produce well competent qualified naval architects, engineers and scientists".
 On 1 August 2002, the university first opened its doors inside the compound of Yangon Institute of Marine Technology, in Sinmalike, Yangon.
-Since March 2004, the university has been relocated to its present purpose-built campus in Thanlyin near Thilawa port, the country's largest port.
+In March 2004, the university moved to its present purpose-built campus in Thanlyin near Thilawa port, the country's largest port.